RogueTensor/bitagent_subnet/README.md

 - TimeoutError
 - ClientConnectorError \

-A: These are responses likely during the IsAlive() query, they are just letting you know that the miner is not responding or connecting in time.
+A: These are responses likely during the GetHFModelName() query, they are just letting you know that the miner is not responding or connecting in time.
+If these are one-offs, then nothing the validator needs to do.

 **Q: My validator is hanging, just printing out "Validator running ..."**\
 A: There are a few things to check:\
-- Make sure your vLLM is running with the required LLM from [vLLM Setup](#vllm-setup-for-validators)
 - You may not see much unless you turn on some logging, you can add this to your params to see more details:\
   `--log_level trace --logging.trace --logging.debug`
 - Check your storage, make sure you didn't run out:\